PromptDet: Towards Open-vocabulary Detection using Uncurated Images: Introduction

-In this work, we consider a slightly conservative scenario in open-vocabulary object detection: {\bf given an existing object detector trained on abundant data for some base categories, we wish to expand the detector's ability to localise and recognise novel categories, with minimal human effort}.
-Specifically, we describe a simple idea for pairing the visual latent space with a pre-trained, frozen language encoder, {\em i.e.}~inheriting the CLIP's text encoder as a `classifier' generator, and only train the detector's visual backbone and class-agnostic region proposal.
+This paper describes a simple idea for pairing the visual latent space with a pre-trained language encoder, \eg inheriting the CLIP's text encoder as a `classifier' generator, and only train the detector's visual backbone and class-agnostic region proposal.
 The novelty of our approach is in the two steps for aligning the visual and textual latent spaces.
-Firstly, we propose to learn a certain number prompt vectors on the textual encoder side, termed as regional prompt learning~(RPL), such that its latent space can be transformed to better fit the visual embeddings of object-centric images.
-When exploiting a large corpus of uncurated web images, we iteratively update the prompt vectors and retrieve a set of images for novel categories with high precision.
-Secondly, we further self-train the proposed detector with the pseudo-labels generated on the sourced candidate images.
+Firstly, we propose to learn a certain number prompt vectors on the textual encoder side, termed as regional prompt learning~(RPL), such that its latent space can be transformed to better pair with the visual embeddings from the object-centric feature.
+Secondly, by leveraging a large corpus of uncurated web images, we further iteratively optimise the prompt vectors by retrieving a set of candidate images from the Internet, and self-train the detector with the pseudo-labels generated on the sourced candidate images.
 The resultant detector is named {\bf PromptDet}.
-Experimentally, despite the noise in the image candidates, such self-training regime has shown a noticeable improvement on the open-vocabulary generalisation.
-Several detection examples produced by PromptDet are illustrated in Figure~\ref{qualitative_row}.
+Experimentally, despite the noise in the image candidates, such self-training regime has shown a noticeable improvement on the open-vocabulary generalisation, especially on the categories where no box annotations are available.
+Detection examples produced by PromptDet are illustrated in Figure~\ref{qualitative_row}.

-To summarise, our contribution are as follows: \begin{itemize} \item We investigate the problem of open-vocabulary detection based on a simple idea: equipping a standard two-stage object detector with a frozen textual encoder from a pre-trained visual-language model.

-\item We propose a regional prompt learning approach for transforming the embedding space of the text encoder to better suit the object-centric images proposed by the RPN of the detector.

-\item We introduce a novel learning framework, which allows to iteratively update the prompts and source high-quality external images from the web using the updated prompts, and finally self-train the detector.
-With the refined prompt and the self-training on a mixture of ground truth~(of base categories) and pseudo-labels~(of novel categories), the detection performance on novel categories can be significantly improved.

-\item We conduct thorough ablation studies to validate the necessity of the proposed components.
-While comparing with previous state-of-the-art open-vocabulary detectors, we substantially outperform their results on the LVIS~\cite{gupta2019lvis} benchmark, despite only using uncurated web images, and less computation, {\em i.e.}~train on smaller resolution and fewer epochs. \end{itemize}